non-npc/Stellaris-Map-Editor/README.md

 # Custom Shape Tutorial
 [Custom Shape Galaxy Tutorial](#custom-shape-galaxy-tutorial)

+If you are having problems dragging stars/etc, zoom in (mouse wheel) closer for fine grain placement

 # Screenshots
 Create new project and give it a name
 ![Screenshot 1](screen0.png)